Sh1n0e/HomeLab/Filebrowser.md

 1. So after creating the image successfully, I am now trying to access filebrowser by entering the IP that has been assigned to that image in portainer with the port I set it to earlier, however it is not working. **Solution** - Just like Portainer, I can enter the hostname of my raspberry pi that is running the system and enter the port number I assigned.

-2. Even when logged in as admin I cannot add/delete files and folders. **Solution** - Temporarily, I have changed the permissions of the file using ```chown o+rw /path/to/drive``` and that seems to have fixewd the problem.
+2. Even when logged in as admin I cannot add/delete files and folders. **Solution** - Temporarily, I have changed the permissions of the file using ```chown o+rw /path/to/drive``` and that seems to have fixed the problem.
 I can work out a more secure solution down the line before I allow access from beyond my home network.

+3. Recently discovered that if the raspberry pi im hosting is unplugged, the image won't relaunch to the hard drive that I had mounted earlier. **Solution** - I used the following command: ```sudo -H vim etc/fstab``` and add in the UID of the hard drive, where it is located and its default permissions.
+This should make it so that when it starts up, my hard drive should be found and not cause this issue again.

 ----